Close

 Prostock-studio/Shutterstock.com

-There are a few reasons why your kid has difficulty keeping friends.
+There are a few reasons why your kid has difficulty keeping friends or making friends in school.
 In kids, these reasons can range from feeling preoccupied to feeling limited.

 Whether you’re concerned about child development, self-regulation, or social skills, understanding why your kid has a hard time keeping friends will only help you learn how to help a child make friends.